researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/INSTALL.md

 #### (Optional) Step-3: Provide a startup script

-For some apps, to thoroughly exercise its functionalities, some startup operations are needed (e.g., logging in).
+For some apps, to thoroughly exercise their functionalities, some startup operations are needed (e.g., logging in).
-If the `-no-startup` option is not specified and no startup script is specified in the configuration file (or could not be found), the artifact will ask the tester whether a startup script is needed:
+If the `-no-startup` option is not specified and no startup script is specified in the configuration file (or could not be found), ComboDroid will ask the tester whether a startup script is needed:
 ```bash
 No specified startup script of the file is missing, would you like to record a start up script? [yes/no]
 ```
-If the tester enters `yes`,  the artifact will then freshly start the app, and record a startup script (see the next section).
+If the tester enters `yes`, ComboDroid will then freshly start the app, and record a startup script (see the next section).

 #### (Optional) Step-4: Recording manual execution traces

 If the tester runs the **beta** or **beta_record** variants of the artifact, or wants to record a startup script, the artifact will freshly start the app, and ask the tester to provide events.

-1. ComboDroid first initializes the recording process and starts the app, during which no event will be recorded;
+1. ComboDroid first initializes the recording process and starts the app, during which no event will be recorded.
+If the startup script is provided or recorded, it will be used to do additional initialization.
-2. After initialization, the command window will show `Waiting for event....`, and the tester can begin sending events.
+2. After initialization, the shell will show `Waiting for event....`, and the tester can begin sending events.
 Currently, ComboDroid accepts events via the following ways:
     - GUI events: to send GUI events, the tester can directly touch the screen.
 Currently, ComboDroid accepts touch, long touch, and straight swipe events;
-    - System events: ComboDroid currently accepts (1) BACK, HOME, and VOLUME key events, and (2) adb shell command which the tester can directly input in the command window;
+    - System events: ComboDroid currently accepts (1) BACK, HOME, and VOLUME key events, and (2) adb shell command which the tester can directly input in the shell;
-    - Specifying start and end of a use case (not needed for the startup script): the test can input `start` and `end` in the command window to specify the start and end of a use case, respectively; and
+    - Specifying start and end of a use case (not needed for the startup script): the test can input `start` and `end` in the shell to specify the start and end of a use case, respectively; and
-    - Specifying the end of an execution trace: the tester can input `halt` in the command window to stop recording an execution trace.
+    - Specifying the end of an execution trace: the tester can input `halt` in the shell to stop recording an execution trace.
-    *Note*: After receiving each event, ComboDroid will dump the GUI layouts and record them, and cannot handle another event before showing `"Ready recording event, waiting for the next event`  on the command window.
+    *Note*: After receiving each event, ComboDroid will dump the GUI layouts and record them, and cannot handle another event before showing `"Ready recording event, waiting for the next event`  on the shell.
-3. After finishing recording an execution trace, ComboDroid will show `Enter 1 to start recording, 2 to quit` on the command window, asking whether the tester wants to record another trace.
+3. After finishing recording an execution trace, ComboDroid will show `Enter 1 to start recording, 2 to quit` on the shell, asking whether the tester wants to record another trace.
 The tester can either input `1` to do so or `2` to quit.

 #### Step-5: Testing result

 After the testing process finishes, the detailed coverage result will be stored at the working directory named `Coverage.xml`.
-The execution log, including full execution traces and generated combos, will be directly printed out in the command window and can be easily redirected with commands such as `tee`.
+The execution log, including full execution traces and generated combos, will be directly printed out in the shell and can be easily redirected with commands such as `tee`.

 ## Run within virtual machine